wp-plugins/wp-license-manager/README.txt

 == Changelog ==

+= 0.5.3 =
+* Changed the name of the products custom post type to prevent conflicts with other plugins.

 = 0.5.2 =
 * Added support for PHP versions < 5.3.
 We highly recommend upgrading to PHP 5.3+ but understand that not all users have the possibility to do so.